-- Construction and operation of the Project will modify hydrological processes, potentially affecting water quality - Operation of TSF has the potential to result in contamination outside the TSF arising from spills, damage to the TSF or wind-blown dispersion of material from the surface of the TSF - Release of aerosols from the TSF has the potential to result in contamination of water down wind of the TSF - Discharge of treated excess water from the Project has the potential to affect water quality in the Norde Sermilik fjord - There is the risk of accidents during the construction and operation of the Project that may result in the discharge of chemicals (i.e. oil spills) into the environment - Risks of accidents which result in the discharge of hydrocarbons and chemicals - Risks of accidents which result in the discharge of Project process water.
+- Construction and operation of the Project will modify hydrological processes, potentially affecting water quality - Operation of TSF has the potential to result in contamination outside the TSF arising from spills or damage to the TSF

+- Release of aerosols from the TSF has the potential to result in contamination of water, including Narsaq drinking water, down wind of the TSF - Discharge of treated excess water from the Project has the potential to affect water quality in the Norde Sermilik fjord - There is the risk of accidents during the construction and operation of the Project that may result in the discharge of chemicals (i.e. oil spills) into the environment - Risks of accidents which result in the discharge of hydrocarbons and chemicals - Risks of accidents which result in the discharge of Project process water.